 Worshiping Atum

-Because Atum was such an important figure in Egyptian mythology, it goes without saying that he was widely worshiped by ancient Egyptian people.
+Because Atum was such an important figure in Egyptian mythology, he was widely worshiped by ancient Egyptian people.

 The majority of his worship was centered around the city of Heliopolis.
-The place where the Heliopolitan priests practiced their religious beliefs towards Atum can actually still be visited today, in the outskirts of Egypt’s capital Cairo.
-The site is nowadays known as Ayn Shams, where the Al-Masalla Obelisk tombs for Atum still resides.
+The place where the Heliopolitan priests practiced their religious beliefs towards Atum can still be visited today, on the outskirts of Egypt’s capital Cairo.
+The site is nowadays known as Ayn Shams, where the Al-Masalla Obelisk tombs for Atum can still be found.

 His place for worship was erected by Senusret I, the second of many Pharaohs of the twelfth dynasty in Egypt.
-It is no wonder that it still stands in its original position, since it is basically a 68 feet (21 meter) high red granite obelisk that weighs about 120 tons.
+It is no wonder that it still stands in its original position since it is basically a 68-foot (21-meter) high red granite obelisk that weighs about 120 tons.

 To make these measurements universal, that’s about the weight of 20 African elephants.
 Even the forces of nature in ancient Egypt have trouble bringing that down.